-Environment & Safety | ENDANGERED SPECIES ACT (ESA)
+Environment & Safety | ENDANGERED SPECIES

 - Counseling telecommunications companies on ESA implications associated with the construction and maintenance of cell phone towers and related compliance issues.

 - New “Definition of Solid Waste” Rule Brings More Recycling Confusion

 - Negotiations Continue on Tariff Reductions for Environmental Goods; Midterm Elections Should Benefit Trade Agenda

 - EPA Fixes Its Own Error—Clarifies Pesticide Export Collateral Labeling Requirements

 - New U.S. Postal Service Lithium Battery/Product Shipping Rules

 - Will Republican Tide Sink Proposed Clean Water Act Jurisdiction Rule?

 - FTC Report on Internet of Things Confirms Growing Interest in Privacy and Security for Innovators